Orthogonalized Synthetic Controls: Penalization Estimation of Weights

-\item For all $\zeta > 0$, there exists constants $C_1, C_2 > 0$ such that for all $(\theta,\eta) \in S_n^\zeta$,\footnote{I use $||(\theta,\eta) - S_{0,n}||_1$ to denote $\inf_{(\theta^*,\eta^*) \in S_{0,n}} ||\theta - \theta^*||_1 + ||\eta - \eta^*||_1$.}
+\item For all $\zeta > 0$, there exists constants $C_1, C_2 > 0$ such that for all $(\theta,\eta) \in S_n^\zeta$,\footnote{I use $||(\theta,\eta) - S_{0,n}||_2$ to denote $\inf_{(\theta^*,\eta^*) \in S_{0,n}} ||\theta - \theta^*||_2 + ||\eta - \eta^*||_2$.}

-\item There exists constants $C_3,C_4,C_5,C_6 >0$ and $\gamma_1,\gamma_2 > 0$, such that for all $(\theta,\eta) \in S_{0,n}$ $|f(\theta,\eta) - f(\theta_{0,n},\eta_{0,n})| \geq C_4 \min \{((||\theta - \theta_{0,n}||_1 + ||\eta - \eta_{0,n}||_1)^{\gamma_1},C_3\}$ and for all $(\theta_1,\eta_1),(\theta_2,\eta_2) \in S_n^{C_5}$, $||\theta_1 - \theta_2||_1 + ||\eta_1 - \eta_2||_1 \geq C_6 |f(\theta_1,\eta_1) - f(\theta_2,\eta_2)|^{\gamma_2}$. \end{enumerate}
+\item There exists constants $C_3,C_4,C_5,C_6 >0$ and $\gamma_1,\gamma_2 > 0$, such that for all $(\theta,\eta) \in S_{0,n}$ $|f(\theta,\eta) - f(\theta_{0,n},\eta_{0,n})| \geq C_4 \min \{((||\theta - \theta_{0,n}||_{\mathcal{E}} + ||\eta - \eta_{0,n}||_{\mathcal{E}})^{\gamma_1},C_3\}$ and for all $(\theta_1,\eta_1),(\theta_2,\eta_2) \in S_n^{C_5}$, $||\theta_1 - \theta_2||_{\mathcal{E}} + ||\eta_1 - \eta_2||_{\mathcal{E}} \geq C_6 |f(\theta_1,\eta_1) - f(\theta_2,\eta_2)|^{\gamma_2}$. \end{enumerate}

+Assumption \hyperref[Ass3.1]{3.1} is phrased to hold with either $\mathcal{E} = 1$ or $\mathcal{E} = 2$, depending on whether we want to establish a rate of convergence for the nuisance parameters in the $L_1$ or $L_2$ norm.
 For the estimator defined by equation \eqref{eq: regularized estimator}, both the objective function and feasible set may be stochastic, so there can be uncertainty coming from both the estimated penalty function and the sample moment conditions.
-As a result, the rate of convergence for $\hat{\delta}$ and $\hat{\eta}$ depends both on the rate of convergence of the sample moments to the population moments and the rate of convergence of the estimated penalty function.
+As a result, the rate of convergence for $\hat{\delta}$ and $\hat{\eta}$ depends both on the rate of convergence of the sample moments to the population moments $a_n$ and the rate of convergence of the estimated penalty function $c_n$.
+However, $f$ can be chosen to be a known function, in which case Assumption \hyperlink{Ass3.1}{3.1.3} holds trivially with $\hat{f}(\theta,\eta) = f(\theta,\eta)$, so $c_n = 0$.
+I focus on using $f(\theta,\eta) = ||\delta||_2^2 + ||\eta||_2^2$ as discussed in more detail in subsection \ref{sub: IV-SCE continued}.